PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-12 11:00AM CST - Bugfixes to GammaEnt and beta.Blacked code.
+I think the beta.blacked redesign might be fully live now...
 - 2019-02-11 11:00AM CST - Bugfix for Mile High Network
 - 2019-02-11 10:00AM CST - Bugfix for SexyHub
 - 2019-02-10 3:30PM CST - Added full movie (DVD) support for some Gamma Entertainment sites (specifically Evil Angel and SweetSinner, though others may work)